loftwah/linux-for-pirates/README.md

 Network monitoring: Pirates can use tools such as netstat and tcpdump to monitor the network traffic on their system.
 These tools can provide information about the packets that are being transmitted and received, as well as the status of network connections.

-In a pirate theme, monitoring can be a useful tool for pirates to keep their systems running smoothly and securely.
+Monitoring can be a useful tool for pirates to keep their systems running smoothly and securely.
 It allows them to identify problems, optimize performance, and detect security breaches, all of which are important for maintaining a healthy and efficient network.

 ### SSH